Vedant-07/WoC_React_202412120/notes.md

 - Tasks
 - default code for every language
 - add the compile output to error
-- add localStorage for sourceCode and languages
+- commit created localStorage for sourceCode and theme

 remaining
 - make a guest mode
-- check the error for TLE
+- check the error for TLE(problem in reference app too)
 - error for when the limit is reached
 - use react toast-ify for output
 - remove CodeSection